-- A Professor of Clinical Medicine and Paediatrics who also holds the position of Director of a Sickle Cell Centre for Adults, is the Principal Investigator in four ongoing SCD clinical trials, and has authored 100 scientific publications on SCD.
+- A Professor of Clinical Medicine and Paediatrics who also holds the position of Director of a Sickle Cell Centre for Adults is the Principal Investigator in four ongoing SCD clinical trials and has authored 100 scientific publications on SCD.

 8. Healthcare strategy enhanced by KOLs’ primary insights

-A healthcare strategy consultancy supporting their end client with a project on transthyretin amyloidosis (ATTR), a rare condition characterised by abnormal build-up of a protein called amyloid in the body's organs and tissues, needed to engage with subject matter experts to support their strategy.
+A healthcare strategy consultancy supporting their end client with a project on transthyretin amyloidosis (ATTR), a rare condition characterized by abnormal build-up of a protein called amyloid in the body's organs and tissues, needed to engage with subject matter experts to support their strategy.
 The KOLs needed to be: